GoogleChrome/web.dev/src/site/content/en/blog/building-a-3d-game-menu-component/index.md

 Since this is a small extra feature, we'll put the interaction behind a query of the user's motion preference.
-Also, as part of setup, store the button list component into memory with `querySelector` and cache the element’s bounds into `menuRect`.
+Also, as part of setup, store the button list component into memory with `querySelector` and cache the element's bounds into `menuRect`.
 Use these bounds to determine the rotate offset applied to the card based on mouse position.